iusearchbtw/PyTrade/README.md

 • Automates live feed using kirkthaker's Investopedia paper trading stock simulator API which required the use of XML processing using Element Trees libraries.

-• Data mines live feed from various websites for live Index Pricing and Volatility by parsing HTML.
+• Data mines live feed from various websites for live Index Pricing and Volatility by parsing HTML and storing using SQL database management system.

 • Demonstrates over 300% more efficiency than normal trader in High Frequency event market.